 Help them shape a plan

 With the future vision in mind, collaborate on a plan to get them there.
-The goal should focus on which skills the individual wants to grow and how you can make it happen.
+The goal should focus on which skills the individual wants to grow and how you can help them make it happen.
 Think of it as the roadmap to self-actualization.

 In closing, keep it open